 Hunters particularly appreciated the effectiveness of the cartridge on large animals like moose and brown bear.
 While cartridges like the .45-70 Government were (and still are) valued for their effectiveness on these same animals, the .35 Whelen had several attributes that helped set it apart from other “big hitters” of the day.

 First, the .35 Whelen has a relatively flat trajectory almost on par with the .30-06.
 Next, the cartridge also has very good terminal performance out to several hundred yards.
 Finally, it also has a surprisingly mild recoil.

-That being said, limited sources of ammunition and rifles resulting from the “wildcat” roots of the .35 Whelen restricted the appeal of the cartridge to a narrow segment of the population.
-For many years, factory loaded ammunition was essentially nonexistent.
-At the same time, rebarreled Mausers or Springfields made up the vast majority of .35 Whelen rifles until the 1980s when Remington started producing factory ammunition as well as rifles chambered in the cartridge.
+Additionally, there were pretty limited sources of ammunition and rifles resulting from the “wildcat” roots of the .35 Whelen which further restricted the appeal of the cartridge to a narrow segment of the population.

 These factors, along with the “neither fish nor fowl” nature of .35 caliber cartridges in general, help explain why the cartridge never made it into more widespread use in the United States.